Submitty/submitty.github.io/_docs/sysadmin/course_creation.md

    adduser submitty_cgi <COURSE>_tas_www
    ```

-   _NOTE: After adding the `submitty_php` user to a new course group, you'll
+   _Note: After adding the `submitty_php` user to a new course group, you'll
    need to restart fpm to ensure that the webpage sees the change:_

    ```
-   sudo service php7.0-fpm restart
+   sudo service php7.2-fpm restart
    ```

+   _Note: Ubuntu 18.04 is using 7.2, but older versions might be using `php7.0-fpm`._

 7. Give permissions to create new users and update apache configurations